-The SMOH is required to consult with relevant stakeholders including Civil Society Organizations (CSOs) that work in the Health Sector during the preparation of the Health Sector MTSS.
-Therefore, this memorandum presents the key inputs of CSOs into the Health Sector MTSS 2023 - 2025.
-This will equally serve as the input of CSOs to the 2023 State Government budget for the health sector.
+The SMOH is required to consult with relevant stakeholders including Civil Society Organizations (CSOs) that work in the Health Sector during the preparation of the Health Sector Budget.
+Therefore, this Memorandum presents the key inputs of CSOs into the Health Sector Budget for 2023.
 The primary focus is on Primary Health Care (PHC) as an entry point for Universal Health Coverage (UHC).

-For MTSS and budgets to be effective, they must be based on empirical evidence and in tandem with the plan, policy and budget continuum.
-Therefore, this exercise provides the opportunity to use evidence garnered by Centre for Social Justice (CSJ) and other CSO actors and align it with the minimum core content of the right to health in a bid to implement the minimum core obligations of the state for the progressive realization of the right to health within the ambit of available resources.
+For budgets to be effective, they must be based on empirical evidence and in tandem with the plan, policy and budget continuum.
+Therefore, this exercise provides the opportunity to use evidence garnered by Centre for Social Justice (CSJ), the SCALE Health Cluster and other CSO actors and align it with the minimum core content of the right to health, in a bid to push for the implementation of the minimum core obligation of the state for the progressive realization of the right to health within the ambit of available resources.
 These state obligations reflected as activities, projects and programs should ensure the respect, protection, facilitation and to a great extent, the fulfillment of the right to health and as such should prioritize primary health care including maternal, new born and child health, preventive care, water, sanitation and hygiene, promotional activities and respect the forward ever obligation in health provisioning - backward steps are not acceptable.
-The MTSS should also be based on a plan for increased domestic resource mobilization and the optimum utilization of all available resources in a more health for the money approach.
+The budget should also be based on a plan for increased domestic resource mobilization and the optimum utilization of all available resources in a more health for the money approach.